georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 What is the right way to draw the arrowhead?
 We should offset the start point of the dimension line by a distance `d`, so the arrowhead itself will cover the dimension line.
-Marker elements are often difficult to manupilate in Inkscape, so we will draw a filled path as arrowhead.
+Marker elements are often difficult to manipulate in Inkscape, so we will draw a filled path as arrowhead.

 <div style="max-width:300px">